Alados5/rac_bolt_modulator/README.md

    - `boltGainFactor`: The multiplier for bolts earned.
 Vanilla is 1.
 It can be over 1 to earn more bolts than usual, between 0 and 1 to earn a fraction of what you would receive, or negative to subtract bolts when you collect them.
    - `boltLossFactor`: The multiplier for bolts spent.
 Vanilla is 1.
 It can be over 1 to pay more bolts than usual, between 1 and 0 to pay a fraction of what you would spend, or negative to get bolts when you spend them.
    - `initialBolts`: The amount you receive when the mod is loaded.
 Vanilla is 0.
 It can be positive, useful when gain factor < 1 or loss factor > 1 (especially when gain < 0 and loss > 0, or you will have no bolts ever!), or negative, to give you a handicap at the start.
    - `avoidRyno` (only for R&C1-2): A boolean (`true`/`false`) to cap your bolts at 149,999 on Rilgar or 999,999 on Barlow, to ensure you cannot buy the RYNO early.
-The bolts will be added back when leaving the planet, and the effect will be cleared when reaching the final level.
+The bolts will be saved and added back when leaving the planet, and the cap will be cleared when reaching the final level.
    - `unloadRollback`: 	A boolean (`true`/`false`) to revert all mod effects when it is unloaded, taking back the initial amount and giving the result of earning/spending bolts in vanilla.

 ## Running the mod